TiffanyNwanne/Lynila-Community-Pharmacy-Revenue-Analysis/README.md

 [![](https://github.com/TiffanyNwanne/Lynila-Community-Pharmacy-Revenue-Analysis/blob/main/images/total/1.png)](https://github.com/TiffanyNwanne/Lynila-Community-Pharmacy-Revenue-Analysis/blob/main/images/total/1.png)

-- The revenue chart shows modest fluctuations across the four beginning months for each quarter (January, April, July, October).
+- The revenue chart shows modest fluctuations across the four quarters for all the years.
-- The most significant peak appears in **April**, followed by a slight dip in **July**, and then a mild recovery in **October**.
+- The most significant peak appears in **Q2**, followed by a slight dip in **Q3**, and then a mild recovery in **Q4**.
 - Revenue stability indicates solid market demand, but the variations suggest potential seasonality or operational inefficiencies.

 #### 2. **Total Expenses ($539M)**